 Gamaret and Garanoir were early travelers to the West Coast of the United States where Washington State University researchers obtained both in 1999 for testing in the cool and wet Puget Sound AVA.
 Local growers were looking for a variety with Pinot noir characteristics that would ripen west of the Cascades.
 Garanoir did well in these trials but it was Pinot noir Précoce (Frühburgunder) that ultimately prevailed.

-Gamaret is also present in Canada where it enjoys a following in British Columbia and is planted in Quebec province where its winter-hardiness is being tested with some success.
+Gamaret is also present in Canada where it has been studied in British Columbia and is planted in Quebec province where its winter-hardiness is being tested with some success.
 Indeed the Centre for Plant Health on Vancouver Island in British Columbia was the source of both Gamaret and Garanoir plant material for the Foundation Plant Services at UC Davis in 2013.

 Not all the news is good, however.
 Early Gamaret plantings in Vaud and Geneva are exhibiting an extreme susceptibility to the trunk disease, esca, and both varieties are known to be vulnerable to the phytoplasma disease, flavescence dorée.